 When you are at risk of becoming homeless

-If you know you are about to become homeless, contact the social welfare services of your home municipality as soon as possible.
+If you know you are about to become homeless, contact the housing services of your home municipality as soon as possible.
 If necessary contact also social welfare services.

 If you have children, your situation will be dealt with urgently.
-In urgent cases, you can call the municipal social welfare emergency services.
-Everyone with a home municipality in Finland is entitled to municipal housing services.
+In urgent cases, you can also call the municipal social welfare emergency services.

-A social worker will explore the available temporary and long-term housing alternatives with you.
+Social welfare office may help you in organising your housing situation although essentially it is responsibility of housing authorities.
+Social welfare office has also housing services.
 The social welfare office will assess your situation and need for help.
 If it is not possible to continue your stay in your current home, you will receive help and support in looking for a new home.
 Housing services, such as supported housing, may be arranged for you if necessary.

-You are entitled to the housing and debt counselling provided by the local authority.
-If your housing problems are related to temporary financial problems, you may be eligible for a social loan if your home municipality offers it.
-This means that the local authority may grant you a loan with a low interest.
+You are entitled to free housing and debt counselling provided by the legal aid offices.
+If your housing problems are related to temporary financial problems, you can apply for a social loan if your home municipality offers it.
+This means that social welfare services may in some cases grant you a loan with a low interest.
 The loan must be repaid over a certain period of time, usually within five years at the most.

-If you do not have a permanent address, notify about it at a service location of the Digital and Population Data Services Agency (a local register office in your home municipality about it.
-If you have a relative or a friend to whose address you can redirect your post, submit a notification of change of address to the post office.
+If you do not have a permanent address, notify about it at a service location of the Digital and Population Data Services Agency (a local register office) in your home municipality.
+If you have a relative or a friend to whose address you can redirect your mail, submit a notification of change of address to the post office.

-Otherwise, get a so-called poste restante address at a post outlet.
+Otherwise, get a so-called poste restante address at a post office.
 This means that you have to collect your mail always from the same Posti outlet.
 You have to show your ID card when you collect your mail.
 You can use a poste restante address free of charge.

 If your income does not cover your rent, you can get a general housing allowance from Kela for reasonable rent expenses.
-If necessary, the social worker will assess your ability to pay rent and will help you with applying for the allowance.
+If necessary, Kela`s employee will assess your ability to pay rent and will help you with applying for the allowance.
 Your landlord may require that you pay a rent security deposit, for example, a deposit corresponding to one month's rent.
 If you cannot afford this but you are entitled to basic social assistance, you can apply for assistance from Kela for the deposit.

 If you feel that you will not be able to live independently, the social worker can assess whether you are eligible for so-called supported housing.
-Supported housing is meant for persons who need support after a prolonged period of homelessness or because of substance abuse or mental health problems.
+Supported housing is a social service meant for persons who need support for exemple after a prolonged period of homelessness or because of substance abuse or mental health problems.